 - The amount of oil for your beard varies on its length and thickness.
 A few more drops would be appropriate when your facial hair gets longer.

-You don’t have to pat your beards with a towel before applying beard oil.
+You don’t have to pat your beard with a towel before applying beard oil.
 Just let it air-dry, then apply when your beard is damp, not drenched.
 The moisture left on your beard will aid its absorption.

 Are there any potential side effects?
 Let’s find out!